 Responsibility lacks the slickness of optimism.
 Words like ‘commitment’ and ‘sacrifice’ are by-products of responsibility and these are not sexy words, but they are necessary and in need of our attention.

 Sometimes putting up a fight is all about making sacrifices.
-Sacrifices like steak, wine, almonds...more steak related items.
+Sacrifices like steak, wine, almonds and other steak related items.

 The EPA Website